WhatsARanjit/alexa-pokedex/README.md

 ### What to Use

 ```
-You: Ask Pokedex, Alexa, what do I use against bug?
+You: Alexa, ask Pokedex, what do I use against bug?
 Alexa: Rock, fire, and flying Pokémon are super effective against bug Pokémon.
 ```

 ### What Not to Use

 ```
-You: Ask Pokedex, Alexa, what's not very effective against water?
+You: Alexa, ask Pokedex, what's not very effective against water?
 Alexa: Fighting, grass, or water Pokémon are not very effective against water Pokémon.
 ```